calmm-js/partial.lenses/README.md

 npm run prepublish
 ```

-It runs the tests (and lint rules) and builds the `lib` and `dist` files if the
+It builds the `dist` files and runs the lint rules and tests.
+You can also run
-tests pass.
-You can also run the scripts for those subtasks separately.
+the scripts for those subtasks separately.

 ### Testing